Fractures in GOP on full display as Cheney faces renewed criticism for bucking Trump and disagreeing with McCarthy in public - KION546

 Some in the House Freedom Caucus, who still back Trump and led the efforts against Cheney back in February, see Cheney’s recent actions as a sign they were right to question her role in leadership.
 However, her very open anger towards Trump and his role in the riot, echoes Senate Minority Leader Mitch McConnell’s position — that the party needs to move on from the Trump era if it hopes to win back either the House and/or the Senate next year.

-Multiple sources tell CNN the GOP leadership feels like they can’t replace her with a man, and feel like they need a woman in that spot.
+Multiple sources tell CNN the GOP leadership feels like they can’t replace her with a man.
 One person whom sources say could fill the role is New York Rep. Elise Stefanik, but she is likely not willing to step up, as she is reportedly considering a run to challenge New York Democratic Gov. Andrew Cuomo.

+Cheney is also facing a backlash in Wyoming fomented by the former president, who won her state last year with nearly 70% of the vote, the most of any state in the country.

+After Cheney voted to impeach Trump, saying he “summoned,” “assembled” and “lit the flame of this attack,” the Wyoming Republican state party censured her, and said that “there has not been a time during our tenure when we have seen this type of an outcry from our fellow Republicans.”
+State senator Anthony Bouchard and state Rep. Chuck Gray launched campaigns against her, and the Trump political operation commissioned a poll claiming the impeachment vote hurt her popularity in the state.

 Comments

-Note: This story has been updated with additional developments Friday